keithbuhler/keithbuhler.github.io/slideshows/business5capitalism.md

 ### Gaus, "Idea and Ideal of Capitalism"

-* Capitalism
-* Private property
-* Markets
-* Profit-maximizating firms
-* Context: *capitalism*
+1. **Question** Is capitalism is justifiable?
+2. **Thesis:** Capitalism consists of private property rights, free market, and hierarchical businesses, all of which are defensible.
+3. **Arguments:** You own yourself and can extend your ownership; markets mutally benefit; and hierarchical businesses are
+4. **Objections:** You can't own everything; markets do not mutually benefit; tragedy of commons; hierarchy is oppressive.
+5. **My View:**
+6. **Question:**

 </section>
 <section data-markdown>

 ### Is capitalism justifiable?

-Many who have taught business ethics in universities are uncomfortable with or opposed to capitalism in its present form.
+- Many who have taught business ethics in universities are uncomfortable with or opposed to capitalism in its present form.

-Marxists are few in the U.S., but many in academia.
+- Marxists are few in the U.S., but many in academia.

 </section>
 <section data-markdown>